bartala/GLP1RA/README.md

 `sentiment_analysis` - analyze sentiment in Reddit and X.

-`plots.py` - create plots of long-tailed ASE distribution and barplot of ASE frequency category/
+`plots.py` - create plots of long-tailed ASE distribution and barplot of ASE frequency category

+`plots.R` - clusters of the main component of the ASE-ASE graph.

 `requirements.txt` - required python packages to run the code.